selvaklnc/wmao/src/content/posts/email-automation-series.md

 *   **Coaches or mentors**: Share a structured follow-up series for clients or students.
 *   **Affiliate marketers**: Provide value to your referrals by giving them ready-to-use sequences.

-Anyone with your Share Code can instantly import your Email Series into their own SendSteed dashboard, saving hours of work and ensuring message consistency across your team or brand.
+Anyone with your Share Code can instantly import your Email Series into their own <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> dashboard, saving hours of work and ensuring message consistency across your team or brand.

 **Pro Tip**: You can combine your Email Series Share Code with Page Builder and Funnel Manager Share Codes for a fully integrated, duplicatable marketing system.